JayMassey98/the-nether-refined/README.md

 * Disabled beds blowing up when right-clicked, in order to:
     * Stop new players from dying to an unexplained game mechanic.
-    * Stop the explosions from being used to mine ancient debris.
+    * Stop the explosions from being used to mine for ancient debris.

 * Disabled building above the Nether roof, in order to:
-    * Discourage safe creation of mob farms without danger.
+    * Discourage safe creation of mob farms without any danger.
     * Discourage safe travelling without setting up infrastructure.